sachinn403/ai-password-strength-analyzer/README.md

 - Animated red/orange/green strength circle.
 - Loading spinner while password analysis is running.
 - Secure password generator using Python cryptographic randomness.
-- Copy generated or typed password to clipboard.
+- Copy the generated or typed password to the clipboard.
-- AI explanation section that explains why the model predicted weak or strong.
+- An AI explanation section that explains why the model predicted weak or strong.
 - Crack-time estimate for offline and online attack scenarios.
 - No password storage.